baskargroup/mpfbench-tools/README.md

 ## Model

-We provide workflows for training three known and widely used neural operators: Fourier Neural Operators (FNO), Convolutional Neural Operators (CNO), and Deep Operator Networks (DeepONets).
+We provide workflows for training three known and widely used neural operators: Fourier Neural Operators (FNO) and Convolutional Neural Operators (CNO).
 The full implementations of these three networks are included and explained here.

 ## Data